theforeman/theforeman.org/_posts/2021-08-25-please-manually-upgrade-ansible-and-remote-execution-plugins-on-25.md

 # apt install ruby-foreman-remote-execution=4.5.5-1
 ```

-Again, sorry for the inconvinience!
+Again, sorry for the inconvenience!